MichaelCurrin/javascript-bundling-quickstarts/README.md

 # Javascript Bundling Quickstarts
-> Approaches to process and bundle your JS as a single script for the frontend
+> How to bundle your JS as a single script - using Webpack, Browserify, Babel or TypeScript

 ## Featured tools

-There are standalone examples in this project to demonstrate one or more of these to bundle and transpile (if needed) the JS
+There are standalone examples in this project in the [quickstarts](/quickstarts/) directory.
+Each can be run locally to demonstrate how to use one or more of these JS tools.
+Some include an `index.html` to test the JS in the browser.

 - Webpack
 - Browserify
-- Babel (process ES6)
+- Babel - transpile from ES6 to older JS
-- TypeScript
+- TypeScript - transpile to JS

 ## About